 Many people – regardless of how old they are – simply don’t like to be available all day, every day.
 We’ve reached an era where if we don’t respond to every call, text, or WhatsApp message immediately, people wonder if there’s something wrong with us.
 Some people simply prefer not to be “on call” to their friends, family, and colleagues 24/7/365, instead preferring to carve out a little bit of privacy in an increasingly connected society.

 Speaking of privacy, smartphones have plenty of concerns in this area.
-Whereas dumbphones have very few apps that hoard customer data — which is far too easily leaked — modern smartphones are essentially high-tech surveillance devices.
-A recent study from Malwarebytes says Zoomers are more concerned than other generations with the risk of private texts and photos being leaked, so it makes sense that they might turn to outdated technology as a solution.
+Whereas dumbphones have very few apps that hoard customer data – which is far too easily leaked – modern smartphones are essentially high-tech surveillance devices.
+A study from Malwarebytes found that Zoomers are more concerned than other generations with the risk of private texts and photos being leaked, so it makes sense that they might turn to simpler technology as a solution.

 It can feel like some of our apps know more about us than we know about ourselves.
 They track our every move, know who all of our friends are, learn our spending habits, and much more.
-With a dumbphone, most of these concerns are essentially out the window, as they barely collect any data at all, not to mention tracking and sharing it!
+With a dumbphone, most of these concerns are essentially out the window, as they barely collect any data at all – let alone share it with third parties.

 Kids, Parents, and Schools

-Mobile games can be major distractions that eat up countless hours of a child’s day, and scrolling social media feeds can lead to self-esteem issues as kids compare themselves (usually negatively) to influencers and peers.
-Dumbphones mostly eliminate these concerns while still keeping lines of communication open and available between parents and kids.
+Mobile games can be major distractions that eat up countless hours of a child’s day, and scrolling social media feeds can lead to self-esteem issues as kids compare themselves – usually unfavorably – to influencers and peers.
+Dumbphones mostly eliminate these concerns while still keeping lines of communication open between parents and kids.

 Find Your Refurbished Phone from Gazelle

 Whether you’re looking for the latest and greatest iPhones and Androids, or you want an older-model phone that operates more like a dumbphone, Gazelle has plenty of options for you.
-There’s no need to spend full price when we have a wide variety of certified refurbished devices.
+With 16% of Gen Z adults already owning a dumbphone — the highest of any generation — and 28% expressing interest in getting one, the demand for simpler devices is very real.
+There’s no need to spend full price when we have a wide variety of certified refurbished devices to match every lifestyle.

 Get in touch with Gazelle for more information about our 30-point inspection process for every device we sell.
 Or, take a look at our inventory to choose your next device today!